-For a healthy dose of Southern charm and affordable living, you can retire in picturesque Athens, Georgia.
-With just 120,000 residents, this friendly college town offers a warm climate without being stuffed to the gills with retirees like Florida.
+For a healthy dose of Southern charm and affordable living, you can retire in picturesque Athens.
+With less than 127,000 residents, this friendly college town offers a warm climate and isn't stuffed to the gills with retirees like Florida.

 18. Boise, Idaho

 With a large selection of shopping and dining choices, walkable downtown Boise is a lovely place to spend the afternoon.
 For the truly adventurous, Southwest Idaho is also home to mountains, canyons and whitewater rafting opportunities.

 17. Savannah, Georgia